Philip Kotler: Early life

-Kotler's parents, Betty and Maurice, emigrated from Ukraine and Russia as teenagers and settled in Chicago.
-Kotler was the eldest of their three sons, born in Chicago on May 27, 1931.
+Philip Kotler's mother Betty (in girlhood — Buber), was born in the city of Chernivtsi, and his father Maurice Kotler (Kotlyaresky), was born in Nizhyn, a city in Ukraine (that time part of the Russian Empire), and emigrated in 1917 as teenagers.
+They settled in Chicago.
+Philip Kotler was the oldest of their three sons; he was born in Chicago on May 27, 1931.
 He studied at DePaul University for two years and was accepted without a bachelor's degree into the Master's program at the University of Chicago (1953) and completed his PhD at Massachusetts Institute of Technology (1956), earning both degrees in economics.
 He studied under three Nobel Laureates in Economic Science: Milton Friedman, Paul Samuelson, and Robert Solow.
 He did a year of postdoctoral work in mathematics at Harvard University (1960) and in behavioral science at the University of Chicago (1961).

 Views about marketing

-Kotler started teaching marketing in 1962 at the Kellogg School of Management, Northwestern University.
+Kotler began teaching marketing in 1962 at the Kellogg School of Management, Northwestern University.
 He believed marketing was an essential part of economics and saw demand as influenced not only by price but also by advertising, sales promotions, sales forces, direct mail, and various middlemen (agents, retailers, wholesalers, etc.) operating as sales and distribution channels.